Conflict Resolution: Comprehensive Guide for Conscious Individuals & Organizations

 While a range of perspectives and opinions are an asset, long-standing unresolved conflicts in an organization can lower morale, be a productivity buster and become an obstacle to carrying out its mission.

-However, it’s often not the conflict itself that’s the problem but rather the avoidance of it, or the lack of skills to handle it effectively.
+It’s often not the conflict itself that’s the problem but rather the avoidance of it, or the lack of skills to handle conflict effectively.
 Most times acknowledging the need for interpersonal skills training and dispute settlement procedures is a good start.
 Implementation of both can get the team back on track.